 Imagine in the future turning up to the new Bang Sue Central Station and seeing the departure board listing Vientiane, Hanoi, Yangon, Ho Chi Minh City, Phnom Penh, Siem Reap, Kuala Lumpur, Singapore, Kunming, and Delhi.
-This is future Southeast Asia railway, and it’s being built now.
+This is the future Southeast Asia railway, and it’s being built now.

 Some routes are planned for freight, though they would also run passenger trains.
 One such route is Map Ta Phut to Nong Khai.
 This is the line coming from China and Laos.
 I’ve not represented freight routes on this map so I haven’t included Map Ta Phut to Nong Khai as a route.

 Other interesting developments would be a line from Bangkok to Chiang Rai and onwards to the Laos border.
 With a possible connection to China via Myanmar, Chiang Rai then becomes an important northern gateway.
-On this map I’ve also included the Chiang Mai to Chiang Rai route, which was the original plan for a extension to Chiang Rai before the Den Chai extension became the favoured route.
+On this map, I’ve also included the Chiang Mai to Chiang Rai route, which was the original plan for an extension to Chiang Rai before the Den Chai extension became the favoured route.

 Most of the new lines in Vietnam involve improving the north-south line and adding international connections.